 If your hat came with a box when you bought it, you can easily repurpose this box for storage, or you can buy them, just make sure you measure your hat beforehand to make sure it’s a good fit.
 As a space saving idea, you can purchase a hat box that’s the size of your largest hat and then use this to store several hats of a similar shape, safely nested inside of each other.

-When using a hat box, it’s vital to place your hat upside down with the crown facing down and the brim up as this will help to preserve the shape.
+When using a hat box, you can also place your hat upside down with the crown facing down and the brim up as this will help to preserve the shape.

 Storing hats on wall hooks or hangers is a popular choice as they’re practical and allow for quick and easy access and they’re a great way to show off your collection too.
 This is a great idea for those essential hats you wear on a daily basis but may not be the best option for those you seldom wear as they’ll quickly gather dust.
 Instead, place the in-season hats you’re currently wearing on the hangers and put the others safely tucked away in a hat box.